nbagnard/mongosql/tests/spec_tests/type_constraint_tests/README.md

 check if the combination of substituted types is valid or not (based on the `valid_types` data).
 The test will pass if either: the combination is valid and the compilation succeeded, or the combination is invalid and the compilation failed.
 It will fail if otherwise.

+**Note**: The test runner specifies the constant `MAX_NUM_ARGS`, which represents the maximum number of arguments substituted in any type constraint test.
+If a new test is added with more than `MAX_NUM_ARGS` arguments, the author should update this constant appropriately.

 Formally, consider `T` the set of all MongoSQL types.
 For a query with `n` substitutable arguments, the set of all combinations of types which will be substituted is S = T<sup>n</sup>, that is the